onvrb/fivem/README.md

 ## Access

-The ports listened are 30120 (FiveM) and 40120 (txAdmin), however only 30120 is exposed to the host so players can connect.
-Port 40120 can be accessed by other containers, like [letsencrypt](https://hub.docker.com/r/linuxserver/letsencrypt) for reverse-proxy or locally on http://localhost:40120 after exposing the port.
-I do not recommend exposing port 40120 to the host if you don't know what you're doing.
+The ports listened are 30120 (FiveM) and 40120 (txAdmin).
+Port 40120 can be accessed (unexposed) by other containers, like a reverse proxy by [letsencrypt](https://hub.docker.com/r/linuxserver/letsencrypt) or locally, from host (exposed), on http://localhost:40120.
+Be careful where do you expose the port to.
+By default I left the port unexposed on line `41` of docker-compose.yml.

 ## Licence Key